 - Anonymity: Grants can be made anonymously through a CNCF Donor Advised Fund.

 - Flexibility of contributions: The contribution of appreciated securities to a DAF can easily be distributed to several charities.

 - Flexibility of donors: Anyone can contribute to any particular donor-advised fund and will be receipted for their donation.

 - Tax Advantages: A donation receipt will be issued immediately for a gift received, while grants to charities can be decided upon later, at any time.

-For all the details related to Donor Advised Funds, read this document.
+For all the details related to Donor Advised Funds, read DAF Policies and Guidelines – 2019.